315+ Telescopes Ranked

 The Omni XLT 150’s mount is known as the Celestron CG-4, sometimes referred to as the Omni CG-4 so as not to be confused with the cheap, older black units on extruded aluminum tripods that Celestron used to bundle with some of their scopes in the late 1990s and early 2000s.

-The CG-4 is basically the same mount head as an Advanced VX or older CG-5, completely stripped of all electronics, with a shorter counterweight shaft and on a slightly smaller tripod (1.75” steel legs as opposed to 2”).
-Since the electronics and their housings are typically the most cheaply made parts of a modern, mass-manufactured equatorial mount, what you are left with is an extremely high-quality mount that even twenty years ago would’ve been priced as much as the entire Omni XLT 150 package.
+Since the electronics and their housings are typically the most cheaply made parts of a modern, mass-manufactured equatorial mount, what I’m left with is an extremely high-quality mount that even twenty years ago would’ve been priced as much as the entire Omni XLT 150 package.

 To give you an idea of how well-made the CG-4 is, I trust and use my $2,000 Takahashi FC-76 refractor on it.
 That is how good it is.